 You no longer have to worry about what to do with the leftover onion rings.
 Here are 3 working methods you can use to reheat your onion rings and keep them crispy.

-Some people do not know this, but the easiest way how to properly reheat onion rings, so they are crispy is in a pan.
+Some people do not know this, but the easiest way how to properly reheat onion rings, so they are crispy is in a skillet or frying pan.
 What happens with this method is that you basically re-fry the onion rings.

 This method is fast and makes your cooked onion rings crispy.

-- Lay your onion rings on the pan and start frying.
+- Put the onion rings in the pan and start frying.
 Fry until you see that they are adequately hot.
-It is time to enjoy your tasty leftover onion rings.
+It is time to enjoy your tasty crispy onion rings.

 Related Reading: Best Cookware Set Review